 Minneapolis, MN 55413

-Taproom Hours: Wed-Thu 4-10pm, Fri 2:30pm-12am, Sat Noon-12am.
+Taproom Hours: Wed-Thu 4-10pm, Fri 2:30pm-midnight, Sat noon-midnight,¬†Sun 11:30am-9pm.

-The seating area, with room for about 70,¬†is presided over by an Adam Turman mural and a sound system the owners snagged from downtown’s recently-shuttered Envy nightclub.
+The seating area, with room for about 70,¬†is presided over by an Adam Turman mural and a sound system the owners snagged from downtown’s erstwhile Envy nightclub.
 The bar and tabletops are reclaimed lanes from a bowling alley in Iowa and the bar‚Äôs foot rail is stainless steel piping left over from their tank setup.
-We can’t wait for the season to turn to get a better look at their outdoor patio/amphitheater (check out the design sketches to the left of the bar).
-For now, we’re more than happy to hang out inside over a game of shuffleboard and watch the 612-Brewers do their thing from mere feet away.
+In the summer, you can lounge outside on their amphitheater patio, which hosts live music during neighborhood events like Art-A-Whirl.

 1300 2nd St NE